 Classified board of directors; removal of directors for cause.
 Our restated certificate of incorporation and restated bylaws provide that upon completion of this offering, our board of directors will be divided into three classes, with the term of office of the first class to expire at the first annual meeting of stockholders following the initial classification of directors to be held in 2008, the term of office of the second class to expire at the second annual meeting of stockholders following the initial classification of directors to be held in 2009, and the term of office of the third class to expire at the third annual meeting of stockholders following the initial classification of directors to be held in 2010.
 At each annual meeting of stockholders, directors elected to succeed those directors whose terms expire will be elected for a three-year term of office.
 All directors elected to our classified board of directors will serve until the election and qualification of their respective successors or their earlier resignation or removal.
 The board of directors is authorized to create new directorships and to fill such positions so created and is permitted to specify the class to which any such new position is assigned.
 The person filling such position would serve for the term applicable to that class.
-The board of directors (or its remaining members, even if less than a quorum) is also empowered to fill vacancies on the board of directors may only be removed for cause and only by the affirmative vote of 80% of our outstanding voting stock.
+The board of directors (or its remaining members, even if less than a quorum) is also empowered to fill vacancies on the board of directors occurring for any reason for the remainder of the term of the class of directors in which the vacancy occurred.
+Members of the board of directors may only be removed for cause and only by the affirmative vote of 80% of our outstanding voting stock.
 These provisions are likely to increase the time required for stockholders to change the composition of the board of directors.
 For example, in general, at least two annual meetings will be necessary for stockholders to effect a change in a majority of the members of the board of directors.